 Read more about Essaouira in our collection of articles that highlights some more hidden parts of the city.
 While your at it, feel free to read more about other places in Morocco, such as in our Casablanca travel guide, or another special “Blue City” in our Chefchaouen travel guide; a quaint Spanish-influenced town tucked in the mountains.

 Journey Beyond Travel arranges top-notch custom and private tours in Morocco.
 If you’d like more details, feel free to reach out to us for the trip of a lifetime!

 About the Author

 Our Insider Guides are written by Morocco expert, author and photographer Lucas Peters.
-After spending years traveling to the distant corners of Morocco and writing about his adventures, he penned the best-selling guidebook Moon Morocco.
-He is now based in Paris, where he lives with his wife and son.
+After spending years traveling to the distant corners of Morocco and writing about his adventures, he penned the best-selling guidebook Moon Morocco as well as Marrakesh and Beyond.
+He also edited and is a contributor to the non-profit anthology Our Morocco: Moroccans and Expats Share Their Lives, Hopes, Dreams, and Adventures.
+He lives with his family in Tangier.